linode/docs/docs/guides/tools-reference/tools/how-to-use-bottom/index.md

 You can customize bottom's display with a **Battery** widget, which provides information on your machine's battery life, if relevant.
 The widget's information includes current charge and usage percentage, time until empty, and health percentage.

 You can enable this widget by adding the `--battery` option when running the `btm` command.
-You can learn more about bottom's command-line options in the [Command-line Flags](/docs/guides/installing-and-using-bottom-on-linux/#command-line-options) section below.
+You can learn more about bottom's command-line options in the [Command-line Options](#command-line-options) section below.

 ### Navigating bottom